initialcapacity/freshcloud/README.md

 Fresh Cloud now includes a golang binary for managing services and applications on Kubernetes.

-The current `freshclt` binary support Google's Cloud Platform.
+The current `freshctl` binary support Google's Cloud Platform.

 Download the codebase from GitHub to your local machine and install the following prerequisites.